Oncure/TAZ/tests/unittest_descriptions.md

 - Test that the correct assignment rate matches the assignment probabilities within statistical error.

 ### Test WigSample
-- Test that WigSample returns spingroups with the correct frequency based on the underlying level-densities.
+- Test that WigSample returns spingroups with the correct frequency based on the underlying level-densities. (is this correct?)
 - Test that WigSample returns spingroups that produce the underlying distribution.
 Verify with Chi-square test.

 ### Test WigMaxLikelihood
 - Test that WigMaxLikelihood returns the maximum of the prior probabilities when provided Poisson distributions.

+### Test Mean Parameter Estimation
+- Test that the value and uncertainty for each mean parameter is statistically valid.
+(NOT IMPLEMENTED YET)